klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§2.
 When Solicitor General or public prosecutor must commence action.**

-The Solicitor General or a public prosecutor, when directed by the President of the Philippines, or when upon complaint or otherwise he has good reason to believe that any case specified in the preceding §can be established by proof, must commence such action.
+The Solicitor General or a public prosecutor, when directed by the President of the Philippines, or when upon complaint or otherwise he has good reason to believe that any case specified in the preceding section can be established by proof, must commence such action.

 **§3.
 When Solicitor General or public prosecutor may commence action with permission of court.**